 Instructions for Authors of Accepted Manuscripts

-Please read the style sheet and review our list of common mistakes and omissions before submitting your final materials.
+Please read the style sheet and review our list of common mistakes and omissions before you log in to your author account to submit your final materials.
 Contact the editorial office if you have any questions.

 Abstract and Keywords